 The main attraction of this campground is its location on the Watauga River, ideal for floating, fishing, and swimming.
-Each campsite features a fire ring, picnic bench, and a view on the river.
+Each campsite features a fire ring, picnic bench, and a view of the river.
 Just steps away is the 24-hour bathhouse which guests rave about for its hot water.

 So, are you ready to fall asleep to the sound of a bubbling creek?

-Camp Stonefly is Johnson City’s best kept
+Camp Stonefly is Johnson City’s best-kept

 secret campground being only a ten-minute drive away.

-Grab a beer at one of JC’s breweries and grab comfort food to go before heading back to your campsite to enjoy the evening ’round the fire.
+Grab a beer at one of JC’s breweries and some comfort food to go before heading back to your campsite to enjoy the evening ’round the fire.
 If you’re lucky, you might catch a live music event!